prerak-123/Perfect-Matching/Max-Weight-Matching-Modification/README.md

 A matching algorithm to solve an assignment as part of CS218.
-The problem statement and an explanation of code is also present.
+The problem statement along with an explanation of code are also present.